geometrhythm/geometrhythm-legacy/README.md

 ### Phase 5: Stretch Goals

 My most important stretch goal is to be able to turn on edit mode for a rhythm from the show page, so that as the rhythm changed the surrounding subviews would update to reflect.
 That is, if I switched a couple beats around and the new rhythm was already in the database, its info would show; or if it was a new rhythm, I'd be able to name it right away.
-I expect this would be a challenge to implement, but impressive to employers!

-[Details][phase-five]

 Further stretch goals: